mikebrownie/linux-system-administration/labs/3_configuration-management/README.md

 ## Approach

-First, I wrote a python script gen_users.py to generate a puppet file, `users.pp`, with all the users, groups, and home directories.
+First, I wrote a python script, `gen_users.py`, to generate a puppet file, `users.pp`, with all the users, groups, and home directories.

-This was not enough, so I manually added in some group fields according to the org chart.
+Python3 was not enough, so I
+  - Manually added in some group fields to `users.pp` according to the org chart.
+  - Manually added in some shared folders to `users.pp`.
+  - Created a `groups.pp` file with group declarations.